fussyrabbit/dotfiles/README.md

 # Dotfiles

-This repository automates the installation and management of dotfiles, Homebrew packages, and the Pure prompt using Bash scripts and a Makefile.
+This repository automates the installation and management of dotfiles, Homebrew packages, and the Pure prompt using Bash scripts, Chezmoi, and a Makefile.

 ## Features

 - Install and delete Homebrew packages.
 - Install and delete the Pure prompt.
-- Create, backup, restore, and delete symbolic links for dotfiles.
+- Manage dotfiles with [Chezmoi](https://www.chezmoi.io/) (auto-installed if missing).
 - Automate everything with `make` commands.

 ## Installation